chenguofan1999/service-computing/hw3/report.md

 $ selpg -s1 -e1 input.txt
 ```

-This command select page 1 to 1 of input.txt, with 72 lines (by default) each page.
+This command select page 1 to 1 of `input.txt`, with 72 lines (by default) each page.

 ![](pics/2.png)